 The Yangtze has a huge range of biodiversity stemming from the different landscapes it crosses.
 It moves from extremely high mountains through thick forests and into agricultural wetlands.
 Its territories are home to several beloved species, such as giant pandas, the Yangtze river dolphin, and snow leopards.

-Incredibly, China also has the second longest river in Asia: The Yellow River (a.k.a.
+Incredibly, China also has the second longest Asian river: The Yellow River (a.k.a.
 Huang He).
 Stretching the tape to nearly 3400 miles, it is the sixth longest river in the world.
 It is known as the “mother river” by Chinese citizens.

 The Yellow River begins in the Quinghai province in Western China, where it is fed by run-off from the Bayan Har mountains.
 It winds through eight other Chinese provinces before flowing into the Bohai Sea close to Dongying, a city in the northeast Shangdong province, which has been vitally important to China’s historic development.